Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 As a consultant your goals are to sell as much merchandise as possible AND to continuously book new parties to keep the gravy train rolling.

-I started my direct selling career off with a bang and it looked like she had found the perfect work from home opportunity.
-But after a few months the parties started drying up and I realized it was a lot harder than I thought.
+Jeri started her direct selling career off with a bang and it looked like she had found the perfect work from home opportunity.
+But after a few months the parties started drying up and she realized it was a lot harder than she thought.

 A career in direct sales is not for everyone.
 But if you are a people person with good selling skills and a willingness to work your butt off it might be a good choice for you.